 In Figure \ref{fig:RAG-prompt}, one in-context example is included in the prompt given as input to the LLM.
-To examine the performance differences based on the number of in-context examples, we conducted additional experiments by varying the number of context examples to 0, 1, and 3.
+To assess the impact of the number of in-context examples, we vary the number of examples provided (0, 1, and 3).
 Table \ref{tab:in_context} shows the results.
 While more context examples for RRG slightly improved the NLP metrics, there was no gain in clinical efficacy.
 Considering the higher cost of longer prompts, we concluded that one example suffices for a clinically accurate report.